transferthought/transfer-thought/README.md

 Configure Amplify with AWS Profile
 ----------------------------------

-Configure Amplify:
+Configure Amplify: `amplify configure`

-`amplify configure`
+Follow the instructions here: https://docs.amplify.aws/gen1/javascript/tools/cli/start/set-up-cli/#configure-the-amplify-cli

-Follow the instructions to:
+You should have done this:

-*   Create an IAM user account for Amplify Administrator
+*   Created an IAM user account for Amplify Administrator
-*   Create an access key
+*   Created an access key
-*   Create a local AWS profile
+*   Created a local AWS profile

 Setting up the Transfer Thought Amplify Project
 -----------------------------------------------